Andre601/AdvancedServerList/docs/api/reference/structure.md

     - `description` - Description of the parameter.
     - `type` - The type this parameter is.
     - `attributes` - List of attributes (i.e. nullability) to display.
 The provided values will be turned into `<api__{name}></api__{name}>` tags that will be prependet to the parameter name.
-- `deprecated` - Adds a notice about the deprecation of this Constructor in the form of a deprecation label and a `deprecated` section with the provided explanation.
+- `deprecated` - Adds a notice about the deprecation of this Constructor in the form of a deprecation label and a `deprecated` section with the provided `<string>` as explanation.
 - `throws` - List of possible throws to display.
     - `name` - Name of the throw to display.
     - `description` - Description of the throw.